pipeforce/pipeforce.github.io/docs/tutorials/50_create-pipeline.md

 ## 3 - Execute a persisted pipeline

 After you have persisted a pipeline, you can execute it by calling it using its unique property key.
 There are many different possibilities in PIPEFORCE to do so.
-In this step, you will learn how to do it using the command `pipeline.start`:
+In this step, you will learn how to do it using the command `pipeline.run`:

 1. Select LOW CODE → Commands.

-2. Search for the command `pipeline.start` and click it.
+2. Search for the command `pipeline.run` and click it.

 3. In the parameter field `key`, copy the key of the pipeline you have created before, for example like this: